cloudposse-archives/reference-architectures/README.md

 At this point, you have everything you need to start terraforming your way to success.

 1. Commit your changes.
 Open Pull Requests.

 2. Ensure that the nameservers for the service discovery domain (e.g. `ourcompany.co`) have been configured with your domain registrar (e.g. GoDaddy)

+3. Delete your root account credentials.
+They are no longer need and should not be used.
+Instead use IAM users.

-3. Consider adding some other capabilities from our service catalog.
+4. Consider adding some other capabilities from our service catalog.

-4. Create your own [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules) service catalog for your organization
+5. Create your own [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules) service catalog for your organization

 __NOTE:__ *This* repo can be deleted once you're all done and pushed your changes to GitHub.
 The rest of your development will happen inside your infrastructure repos.